oasisprotocol/docs/docs/node/mainnet/eden-upgrade.md

 :::info

 This section will be updated with the exact details as we get closer to the upgrade.
-For now, please take a look at the related [Testnet upgrade].

 :::

-[Testnet upgrade]: ../testnet/upgrade-log.md

 ### Voting

-On 2023-11-14, an upgrade proposal was proposed which (if accepted) will schedule the upgrade on epoch **28017** (approximately 2023-11-29 at around 8:30 UTC).

 :::caution

-Voting for the upgrade proposal will end at epoch **27185**.
-We expect the Mainnet network to reach this epoch at around **2023-11-21 05:00 UTC**.
+On 2023-11-14, an upgrade proposal was proposed, which was accepted with more than 86% of the total voting power of the validator set.
+The upgrade is now scheduled for epoch **28017** (approximately 2023-11-29, start between 9:00 AM and 11:00 AM UTC.).

 :::